-Join Jess Chadwick for an in-depth discussion in this video Building blocks of ASP.NET Core applications, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Building blocks of ASP.NET Core applications, part of Learning ASP.NET Core MVC.

 - [Instructor] In this course, I'm going to show you everything you need to know in order to build and deploy web applications with ASP.NET Core MVC.
 And I'll start in this video by giving you a high level overview of what, exactly, makes up an ASP.NET Core application.
 Consider your deployed application as a bunch of layers, each one building on top of the other.
 All the way at the bottom is the operating system, because, of course, you can't run any applications, web or otherwise, without an operating system.

 On top of the operating system sits the web server.
 This is the layer that accepts network requests routed by the operating system, and passes the requests off to an application framework.
 Many web servers have built-in functionalities, such as content caching and the ability to serve static files without having to execute the application framework.
 Next up is the .NET runtime itself.
 This is a very thin layer, whose only job is to load .NET libraries, locate the entry point into the application, and execute it whenever a request is passed to it by the web server.

 These three components collectively provide the abstraction that hosts and executes application code, such that the application doesn't ever need to worry about the low-level details of handling requests and responses.
 In fact, consider there to be a line above this layer.
 Above that line is all of the code that defines an application.
 Below that line is all of the infrastructure required to host and execute that application, infrastructure that the application never directly interacts with.